-Once detox and residential treatment is complete (Approx. 3 weeks), we will step down the client to PHP at Banyan Pompano.
-Client will receive a Publix gift card for groceries; an additional assessment is completed, and client is placed into our program (Faith in Recovery Program or traditional 12 Step Program).
-Client will be in treatment 5 days a week and will be offered supervised activities on the weekends.
-Client will stay at this level of care for approximately 30 days before stepping down to IOP at Banyan Pompano.
+Once detox and residential treatment are complete (approx. 3 weeks), patients are ready to step down to PHP or partial hospitalization programming.
+PHP treatment is 5 days a week and patients attend supervised activities on the weekends.
+Patients stay at this level of care for approximately 30 days before stepping down to IOP or intensive outpatient.

-Once client completes PHP, they will move down to IOP.
-Client will be in treatment 3 days a week as opposed to 5 days a week.
-Clients are encouraged to get a job, volunteer, and go to meetings in their spare time.
-Once client is close to completing their 90 days at Banyan Treatment Center, case managers will set them up with aftercare close to their home, or if the client wants to stay local, we will recommend transitional housing in the area.
+IOP is a less intense treatment process, usually 3 days a week as opposed to 5 days a week.
+Patients are encouraged to get a job, volunteer, and go to meetings in their spare time.
+Once patients are close to completing at Banyan Treatment Center, case managers will set them up with aftercare close to their home, or if staying local, we will recommend transitional housing in the area.

-After discharge, regardless of where they are, clients will receive phone calls from our Alumni team.
-We offer an event for them to attend once a month and a bi-weekly Alumni meeting held at the Banyan Pompano facility.
+After discharge, regardless of where they are, patients will receive phone calls from our Alumni team.
+We offer an event for them to attend once every two months and a bi-weekly Alumni meeting held at our facilities.

 How do you deal with difficult patients?
 What causes you to ask a patient to leave treatment?

 At Banyan, we approach resistance from patients from a motivational interviewing perspective and “roll with the resistance.”
-This means that we avoid direct confrontation, to ensure that our clients are feeling heard and safe, and help our patients formulate their own solutions to what they are being resistant to instead of forcing suggestions and directives on them.
-We rarely ask our patients to leave treatment but if we do, it is typically related to a behavioral issue that threatens the safety or treatment process of one or more clients in our community.
+This means that we avoid direct confrontation, to ensure that our patients are feeling heard and safe, and help our patients formulate their own solutions to what they are being resistant to instead of forcing suggestions and directives on them.
+We rarely ask our patients to leave treatment but if we do, it is typically related to a behavioral issue that threatens the safety or treatment process of one or more patients in our community.